 Finale, Central City Opera

-Operas aren’t things that generally get written over night, it took Britten several years in most cases.
-MSND however, was something of a rush job, going from conception to opening night in well under a year.
-The Jubilee Hall in Aldeburgh was undergoing a complete refurbishment and to celebrate its opening and the 1960 Aldeburgh Festival (Britten’s own festival) a new opera was required.
-For various reasons this wasn’t settled upon until late summer 1959 leaving Britten an extremely tight schedule.
+Operas aren’t things that generally get written overnight.
+It took Britten several years in most cases.
+However, MSND was something of a rush job, going from conception to opening night in well under a year.
+The Jubilee Hall in Aldeburgh was undergoing a complete refurbishment, and to celebrate its opening and the 1960 Aldeburgh Festival (Britten’s own festival), a new opera was required.
+For various reasons, this wasn’t settled upon until late summer 1959, leaving Britten an extremely tight schedule.

 With the libretto swiftly assembled, Britten set about writing the score.
 He did so steadily, though he suffered bouts of depression over the winter.
-His health was uneven; gout, tendonitis and bursitis all plaguing him over the course of the year.
-Nor was he helped by Imogen Holst, his music assistant, being rushed to hospital with suspected appendicitis and told to take six weeks rest after the resulting operation.
+His health was uneven; gout, tendonitis and bursitis all plaguing him over the year.
+Nor was he helped by Imogen Holst, his music assistant, being rushed to hospital with suspected appendicitis and told to take six weeks to rest after the resulting operation.

-Everything came together to a near total success.
+Everything came together to a near-total success.
 Frank Howes of the Times of London described it as "a major opera of the size and quality to follow Peter Grimes around the world", and it did indeed soon find its way around the world.
-The Royal Opera would produce it the year after its premiere and MSND was rapidly taken up abroad (not infrequently in translation), becoming a part of the international standard repertory.
+The Royal Opera would produce it the year after its premiere, and MSND was rapidly taken up abroad (not infrequently in translation), becoming a part of the international standard repertory.

 An hilarious anecdote relating to the then novelty of Deller’s voice comes from the late Robert Tear: a German woman asked Deller,